-Comenius has now been replaced by a new EU initiative called Erasmus+.
-We are very excited to have been granted funding to coordinate a 2 year (2016 -2018) Erasmus+ project Connect and Unite.
+We are currently the coordinating partner school for a 2 year (2016 -2018) Erasmus+ EU funded project Connect and Unite.
 The project links our school and St Julian’s Wellow, with the following European partners.

-Please follow the link below to read a report about some of the things we have been doing during the first year of the project.
+Please follow the link below to read a report about some of the things we did during the first year of the project.
 Within this report you will also find a link to our shared project Etwinning Twinspace.

 During the first mobility of the project, staff and pupils from Shoscombe and St Julian’s travelled to Bordeaux, to meet all our partners.